How to File Bankruptcy and Keep My Car – A Guide to Vehicle Protection Options

 Chapter 13 bankruptcy provides unique advantages for vehicle protection.
 Through a 3-5 year repayment plan, you can address car loans while keeping your vehicle.

 Cramdown Provisions: If you’ve owned your car for over 910 days, you can reduce the loan balance to the vehicle’s current value.
-This “cramdown” can save thousands while ensuring you know how to file bankruptcy and keep my car effectively.
+This “cramdown” may reduce the secured loan balance to the vehicle’s current value under qualifying circumstances.

 Payment Modifications: Extend loan terms and potentially reduce interest rates through your Chapter 13 plan.
-This makes car payments more manageable while providing automatic stay protection against repossession.
+This may make car payments more manageable while the automatic stay remains in effect.

-Catch-Up Opportunity: If you’re behind on car payments, Chapter 13 allows you to catch up over the plan period while stopping immediate repossession threats.
+Catch-Up Opportunity: If you’re behind on car payments, Chapter 13 allows you to catch up over the plan period while addressing past-due amounts through the repayment plan.

 Timing your bankruptcy filing strategically can improve your outcomes.
 The Federal Trade Commission (FTC) provides essential consumer guidance on bankruptcy timing and preparation.
 Avoid luxury purchases or large payments to creditors in the 90 days before filing, as these could complicate your case.